Skip to content

 Ball Studs

 Testing reduces unplanned downtime and haul road/pit breakdown repairs.
 Prior experience has shown that a strong emphasis should be placed on performing the inspection as scheduled.
-ARI has developed the technique using custom components to reduce the inspection time from 45 mins to 15 mins per truck.
+ARI has developed the technique using custom components to reduce the inspection time from 45 minutes to 15 minutes per truck.

 This inspection is critical to the reliability of these vehicles and should only be performed by experienced and certified professionals.